nishantam/CMPE272-Extra-assingment/README.md

  Use pyMPI to implement a parallel program in python using MPI which send receives messages in parallel.http://pympi.sourceforge.net/

 I have attached my code and print-screens of code being executed.
-Send you two print-screens for execution execution  :
+Send you two print-screens for execution execution  (Saved with this project):

 1. With mpi.barrier()
 2. Without mpi.barrier() function.